-You would have to have been living on Mars not have noticed the diversity drumbeat over the last 12 months.
-Ever since George Floyd was brutally killed by a white policeman on 25 May 2020, begging for mercy and whispering ‘I can’t breathe’, every organisation has looked to their own institutional bias and examined their own diversity policies.
+You would have to have been living on a different planet not have noticed the diversity drumbeat over past few years.
+Every organisation seems to be looking to their own institutional bias and examining their own diversity policies.

-Females have been hit hard by the pandemic across all age groups.
+Females have been hit hard by the economy and the aftermath of the pandemic across all age groups.
 Studies all over the world show Covid putting equality for women back by a generation.
-Women are hit hard by the double shift, increased domestic responsibilities — particularly home schooling — looking after elderly relatives, housework, etc. (My favourite statistic in all of this is that the only families where men do 50% of the house chores are where the women are the main breadwinners, and even then chaps only do half….)
-McKinsey found that worldwide women’s job losses have been nearly twice as high as men’s.
+Women are hit hard by the double shift, increased domestic responsibilities — particularly home schooling — looking after elderly relatives, housework, etc. (My favourite statistic in all of this was that the only families where men do 50% of the house chores are where the women are the main breadwinners.
+And even then chaps only do half….)
+McKinsey found that worldwide during the pandemic, women’s job losses have been nearly twice as high as men’s.
 The situation is even worse for senior women.

 The talent pipeline affects senior females

 The Frampton Alexander review reflects this battering of senior female talent, finding many companies had lost their female talent pipeline during the pandemic and that out of 6,000 possible jobs in the below board-level layer (the marzipan beneath the icing), women were only being appointed to 2,000 of them.
-One construction firm I talked to admitted they had lost half of their female talent pipeline over the last year.
+One construction firm I talked several years ago admitted they had lost half of their female talent pipeline in one year alone.
 They are far from the only ones.

 Why does senior female talent matter?

 So why does the haemorraging of senior female talent matter?
-First, because at the top of all organisations, not just businesses but government, academia, medicine etc, women only make up 20-25% of leaders.
-At the top of UK business, despite some progress on Non Executive Directors, it is even worse: only five women currently lead FTSE 100 companies.
-Depressingly, it will take nearly another 135 years for women to reach leadership parity (according to the WEF) and losing senior women who are our best chance of being the leaders of tomorrow from the pipeline means that time line to equality just elongates further.
+First, because at the top of all organisations – not just businesses but government, academia, medicine etc – women make up only 20 to 25% of leaders.
+At the top of UK business, despite some progress on Non Executive Directors, it’s even worse: only 10 women currently lead FTSE 100 companies.
+Losing senior women – our best chance of being the leaders of tomorrow – from the pipeline means that the time line to equality just elongates further.

 Many senior women know all too well what it is like to be the ‘only’ in the room.

-Apart from the innate injustice of women being half the population but only 5-25% of its leaders is how we suffer from not giving them a chance.
-When women do lead, they do so with aplomb; countries with female leaders in the pandemic have seen far fewer deaths than those led by men… given a choice between Brazil’s Bolsonaro and New Zealand’s Jacinda Ahern, I know whom I’d choose!
-Additionally, new research from Women in the Workplace (McKinsey and Leanin.org proves that losing senior women from organisations also hits culture and diversity.
+Apart from the innate injustice of women being half the population but only 5 to 25% of its leaders, we all suffer from not having their perspective and experience shape businesses.
+When women do lead, they do so with aplomb.
+Research from Women in the Workplace (McKinsey and Leanin.org shows that losing senior women from organisations hits culture and diversity.

 What senior women add to the workplace